PAINT-IPDMA

 Future plans

-We plan to establish a large individual participant database that includes a worldwide range of parenting intervention studies (not yet covered in our current IPDMAs) on the broad group of referred children with externalizing behavior problems, including both children with and without an ADHD, ODD, or CD diagnosis.
-Specifically, we will include any type of intervention that focuses their efforts on parents as the main agents of change in child behavior.
+We plan to establish an extensive individual participant database that includes a worldwide range of parenting intervention studies (not yet covered in our current IPDMAs) on the broad group of referred children with externalizing behavior problems, including children with and without ADHD, ODD, or CD diagnosis.
+Specifically, we will include any intervention that focuses their efforts on parents as the primary agents of change in child behavior.
 The aim is to gain more insight into the differential effectiveness of parenting interventions and identify optimal program content for individual children with externalizing problems.

 If you have any questions please feel free to contact a.groenman@accare.nl or c.psyllou@accare.nl